babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 > commands of `x/staking` and all staking related transactions will take
 > into effect at the end of the epoch.

-For validator operations, use the standard Cosmos SDK staking module commands:
+For validator operations, please use the commands below:

 ```shell
 # Delegate tokens to a validator